Skoda Octavia review

-None of the engines in the Skoda Octavia range are particularly thirsty, but the 109bhp 1.6-litre diesel which is by far the most efficient, returning 74.3mpg and CO2 emissions of just 99g/km on the standard 1.6 TDI model and 88.3mpg and 85g/km on the GreenLine model thanks to an extra ratio in the manual six-speed gearbox and adding fuel-saving technology such as stop-start, low-rolling-resistance tyres and brake energy regeneration.
+None of the engines in the Skoda Octavia range are particularly thirsty, but the 109bhp 1.6-litre diesel is by far the most efficient, returning 74.3mpg and CO2 emissions of just 99g/km on the standard 1.6 TDI model and 88.3mpg and 85g/km on the GreenLine model.
+These improved figures are thanks to an extra ratio in the manual gearbox and fuel-saving technology such as stop-start, low-rolling-resistance tyres and brake energy regeneration.

 The Skoda Octavia's 2.0-litre diesel engine also returns good economy figures.
 Without the DSG gearbox, it returns 68.9mpg, and emits 106g/km of CO2, and with it fitted, it still does a respectable 62.8mpg with 119g/km of CO2.